 - Folate-rich foods

 Folate can improve your fertility rate by increasing progesterone levels and reducing risks of ovulatory infertility .
-It is also a vital nutrient for men who are trying to conceive.
-Studies have proven that folate consumption can improve sperm concentration and motility .
-For including folate in your diet, consume daily servings of vegetables such as broccoli, spinach, cabbage, and beetroot .
-Fruits such as papaya, pineapple, orange, and other citrus fruits are excellent sources of folate.
-Legumes such as beans, peas, and lentils are also rich in folate.
+It is also a vital nutrient for men, as studies have proven that folate consumption can improve sperm concentration and motility .
+Vegetables such as broccoli, spinach, cabbage, and beetroot are in rich in folate .
+Fruits such as papaya, pineapple, orange, and other citrus fruits are excellent sources too.
+Legumes such as beans, peas, and lentils are also high in folate.

 - Iron-rich foods

 Research says that proper iron nutrition is essential for lowering the risk of ovulatory infertility, an inability to produce healthy eggs .
-Include iron-rich foods in your diet such as meat, poultry, fish, green leafy vegetables, whole grains, eggs, raisins, etc. Also, to enhance iron absorption, it is necessary to pair them with vitamin-C-rich foods .
+Include iron-rich foods in your diet such as meat, poultry, fish, green leafy vegetables, whole grains, eggs, raisins, etc. Also, to enhance iron absorption, it is necessary to pair these foods with vitamin-C-rich items .

 - Healthy fats